CaptRat/intro-to-ruby-iterators/README.md

 ```

 Here, the `#each` method takes each element of the `brothers` array, one at a time, and passes, or **yields**, it into the block of code between the `do`/`end` keywords.
 It makes each element of the array available to the block by assigning it to the variable `brother`.
 It does so by placing that variable name in between the pipes `| |`.

+(It would be helpful if some of the examples included math, rather than all "printing" examples.
+And/or saving results into an array - because that is asked for, in the next lab!
+For examples, adding tax onto a set of purchases; changing a list of Farenheit temps to celsius, etc.)

 In summary, `#each` yields each item of the collection on which it is called to the block with which it is called.
 It keeps track of which element of the collection it is manipulating as it moves through the collection.
 During the first step of the iteration, `#each` will yield the first array element to the block.
 At that point in time, inside the block, `brother` will equal "Tim".
 During the second step of the iteration, `brother` will equal "Tom" and so on.